FREQUENTLY ASKED QUESTIONS (FAQ)

 No, but I strongly recommend it.
 Here are zazen instructions.

-4. Are you a Navy SEAL?
+4. Are you former SOF (Special Operations Forces)?
 Have you served in the military?
-Why do you refer to SEALs so often?
+Why do you refer to SOF (particularly SEALs) so often?

-No, I am neither a SEAL nor SOF (special operations forces).
+No, I am not SOF.
 I have not served in the military.
-I am just a civilian who is interested in hardcore, rigorous self-improvement and self-mastery, and I have learned a lot from SEALs on these matters.
+I am just a civilian who is interested in hardcore, rigorous self-improvement and self-mastery, and I have learned a lot from SOF on these matters.

 5. Do I have to be an advanced athlete, or a military service member, in order to follow your programming?